chenchen235/SA-Occ/README.md

 Existing vision-based 3D occupancy prediction methods are inherently limited in accuracy due to their exclusive reliance on street-view imagery, neglecting the potential benefits of incorporating satellite views.
 We propose SA-Occ, the first Satellite-Assisted 3D occupancy prediction model, which leverages GPS & IMU to integrate historical yet readily available satellite imagery into real-time applications, effectively mitigating limitations of ego-vehicle perceptions, involving occlusions and degraded performance in distant regions.
 To address the core challenges of cross-view perception, we propose: 1) Dynamic-Decoupling Fusion, which resolves inconsistencies in dynamic regions caused by the temporal asynchrony between satellite and street views; 2) 3D-Proj Guidance, a module that enhances 3D feature extraction from inherently 2D satellite imagery; and 3) Uniform Sampling Alignment, which aligns the sampling density between street and satellite views.
 Evaluated on Occ3D-nuScenes, SA-Occ achieves state-of-the-art performance, especially among single-frame methods, with a 39.05% mIoU (a 6.97% improvement), while incurring only 6.93 ms of additional latency per frame.
 </details>

-## Demo

-Our SA-Occ exhibits enhanced robustness compared to the baseline, especially in nighttime conditions.

 <div style="text-align: center;">
   <img src="figs/demo.gif" width="100%">
 </div>

+Our SA-Occ exhibits enhanced robustness compared to the baseline, especially in nighttime conditions.

 ## Latest News
 - 2025/03/17: Code of **SA-Occ** is released. 🚀